Kong/docs.konghq.com/app/_hub/kong-inc/bot-detection/index.md

 desc: Detect and block bots or custom clients
 description: |
-  Protects a Service or a Route from most common bots and has the capability of whitelisting and blacklisting custom clients.
+  Protects a Service or a Route from most common bots and has the capability of allowing and denying custom clients.

 type: plugin
 categories: